mfeates-ops/SophosTamperProtection/README.md

 - Add more retries/delays in get_all_devices() if rate limits are frequent.

 ## License
-- GNU GPL v3.0 (see script header).
+- GNU GPL v3.0 (see script header)

-For support, contact Sophos Professional Services (unsupported script).
-If issues persist, provide console output and error codes.